DenisLohvynov/Denys_Lohvynov/README.md

 in your terminal.

-To run the program just run
+To run a report just run

 ``` behave -f allure_behave.formatter:AllureFormatter -o %allure_result_folder% ./features```